dibyendumajumdar/programming/pureandimpure.md

 new concept.
 The criteria to apply when deciding how to decompose a system into components was analysed by [David Parnas back in 1972](https://www.cs.umd.edu/class/spring2003/cmsc838p/Design/criteria.pdf).

 There is sometimes a misunderstanding about what loose coupling means.
-For some purists, loose coupling means that components must be physically separate processes, communicating via messaging only.
+For some purists, loose coupling means that components must be in physically separate processes, communicating via messaging only.
 This was the approach taken by the J2EE architecture which has now fallen out of favour.

-Loose coupling can be achieved in a monolithic system too, where all the code executes inside one monolithic process, by adopting a design where components have defined interfaces and there is a defined hierarchy of components.
+Loose coupling can be achieved in a monolithic system too, where all the code executes inside one monolithic process, by adopting a design where components have defined interfaces, components interact via interfaces and there is a defined hierarchy of components.
 See [talks by John Lakos](https://www.youtube.com/watch?v=QjFpKJ8Xx78) on how to design software in this way.

 ## Pragmatic Design
 Design decisions need to be pragmatic.
 An approach that works if you have adopted an agile development process is to start with simplest